 The goals of the British luxury brand at the G7 summit

 Burberry has also set itself the goal of reducing its CO2 emissions by 95 percent in order to produce climate-neutral products.
 For the first time, the greenhouse gas targets apply to the entire supply chain.
 At the same time, the luxury company wants to work exclusively by using renewable energy.

 Pam Batty, Vice President of Corporate Responsibility at Burberry, emphasizes the company's commitment to sustainability: "The new collection is just one of the ways in which Burberry is actively changing and improving its own product development process, knowing that our industry can play a key role in building a more sustainable future."

-The company publishes its sustainability goals, thus promoting greater transparency in industry.
-Burberry is also co-signer of the "GXNUMX Fashion Pact ", a global alliance of XNUMX's leading fashion companies to combat climate change.
+The company lays its sustainability goals thus promoting greater transparency in industry.
+Burberry is also co-signer of the "G7 Fashion Pact", a global alliance of 32's leading fashion companies to combat climate change.